moonlightdrive/ocaml-ec2/README.md

 =========
 ocaml-ec2 provides OCaml bindings to Amazon's Elastic Compute Cloud.
 This library is incomplete and a bit rough around the edges.

-Some examples of usage can be found in the `lib_test` directory.
+Some examples of usage can be found in the `examples` directory.

 # Installation
 ```